tylerharkcom/COP4331_LargeProject/README.md

 ## Installing dependencies

-Running `npm install` will install dependencies using `package.json` and `package.lock`.
+Running `npm install` will install dependencies using `package.json` and `package.lock`

-You should be able to run `npm start` to start the server now.
+You should be able to run `npm start` to start the server now

 ## Code Organization